why social engineering attacks are more effective than malware

 Does this mean malware is no longer dangerous?

-No. Malware is still harmful, but it is often deployed after social engineering succeeds.
+No. Malware remains harmful but is often deployed after social engineering succeeds.

 Can antivirus stop social engineering attacks?